 In the morning visit the redoubtable Palazzo Pitti, which houses several museums including the Galleria Palatina, outstanding particularly for High Renaissance and Baroque paintings.
 Visit S. Spirito, Brunelleschi’s last great church, with many 15th-century altarpieces, and the extensive Boboli Gardens, at the top of which is an 18th-century ballroom and garden overlooking olive groves.
 See the Masaccio/Masolino fresco cycle in the Brancacci Chapel, a highly influential work of art which guided all subsequent generations of Renaissance artists.

-See the Renaissance statuary at the church-cum-granary of Orsanmichele, and there is a second, selective visit to the Uffizi.
+See the Renaissance statuary at the church-cum-granary of Orsanmichele (exterior), and there is a second, selective visit to the Uffizi.
 Fly from Florence Airport, arriving at London City at c.
 9.15pm.

-Flights (British Airways City Flyer) with British Airways (Embraer 170); travel by private coach for airport transfers; hotel accommodation; breakfasts, 1 lunch, 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (economy) with British Airways (Embraer 170); travel by private coach for airport transfers; hotel accommodation; breakfasts, 1 lunch, 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 The tour involves a lot of walking in the town centre where the ground is sometimes uneven and pavements are narrow.
 It should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 Fitness is essential.